srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

 It took me more than 24 hours distributed over days to implement it.
 Understanding was easier, but in my case the solution given online weren't working.
 Once I was able to get the Favicon on my website, but the whole CSS vanished.
 Will explain reason behind this.
 At this point understanding about [layouts is good](https://learn.cloudcannon.com/jekyll/introduction-to-jekyll-layouts/).
 Using layouts help in avoiding repetition and utilising existing layouts/designs to build pages.

+To get favicon on your website, you need your image/test/emoji to be converted into a format that can be utilised by the browser for displaying.
+There are online websites that do the task for you.
+Like [Favicon Generator for perfect icons on all browsers](https://realfavicongenerator.net/)